-The relationship between District Plans, the District Policy and other statutory geographic plans (Area Structure Plans, Area Redevelopment Plans, or other local plans), other than The City Plan.
+The relationship between District Plans, the District Policy and other statutory geographic plans (Area Structure Plans, Area Redevelopment Plans, or other local plans), other than The City Plan,

-Redevelopment Plans, or other local plans), other than The City Plan, is as follows:
+Relationship

-Relationship Areas with only a District Plan • The District Plan and the District Policy will guide rezoning, subdivision and development permit decisions.
-Areas with a District Plan and another The other statutory plan will guide rezoning, subdivision and development permit decisions.
-Amendments to the other statutory plan will be guided by direction in the District Plan and District Policy. statutory plan The planned density targets established in the other statutory plan will be maintained to ensure consistency with the Edmonton Metropolitan Region Growth Plan.
+Areas with only a District Plan • The District Plan and the District Policy will guide rezoning, subdivision and development permit decisions.

+• The other statutory plan will guide rezoning, subdivision and development permit decisions.

+Amendments to the other statutory plan will be guided by direction in the District Plan and District Policy.

+• The planned density targets established in the other statutory plan will be maintained to ensure consistency with the Edmonton Metropolitan Region Growth Plan.